 Mushrooms are a low-acid food which means they require a little bit of special treatment in canning, but this white wine vinegar dressing does the trick in the tastiest way possible.
 These marinated mushrooms make use of Italian herbs, zesty garlic, crushed red pepper flakes and black pepper.
-Nibble straight from the jar or add to salads, antipasto plates or charcuterie plates.
+Nibble straight from the jar or add to salads, antipasto plates, or charcuterie plates.
 These are surprisingly easy to pull together for such a flavorful bite!

-- 3 pounds/1.4 kg small mushrooms (button, no more than 1 1/2 inch/4 cm across their widest part)
+- 3 pounds small mushrooms (button, no more than 1 1/2-inch across their widest part)

-- 1/2 cup/120 ml lemon juice (bottled)
+- 1/2 cup lemon juice (bottled)

-- 1 1/4 cups/300 ml white wine vinegar (with 5% acidity)
+- 1 1/4 cups white wine vinegar (with 5% acidity)

-- 1 cup/237 ml olive oil (pure)
+- 1 cup pure olive oil

 - 5 garlic cloves (lightly smashed and peeled)

-- 1 1/2 teaspoon/8 g salt (kosher)
+- 1 1/2 teaspoon Kosher salt

-- 1 1/2 teaspoon/2 g oregano (dried)
+- 1 1/2 teaspoon dried oregano

-- 1 1/2 teaspoon/1 g basil (dried)
+- 1 1/2 teaspoon dried basil

 - 1 teaspoon crushed red pepper flakes

-Carefully wash the mushrooms and trim the stems so they are no longer than ¼ inch (6 mm) from the mushroom cap.
+Carefully wash the mushrooms and trim the stems so they are no longer than 1/4-inch from the mushroom cap.
 Use the stems in another recipe.
 You can cut the larger mushrooms in half if you wish, but it is not strictly necessary.